FreshRSS/FreshRSS/docs/en/users/03_Main_view.md

 ## Manual update

-If you cannot or don’t want to use the automatic method, you can update manually.
+If you can’t or don’t want to use the automatic method, you can update manually.
 There are two methods for updating all or some of the feeds.

 ### Complete update